mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ## POST /v1/raw_password/password/change

 This changes the account password.
+The encrypted "wrap(kB)" will remain unchanged.
+Use `/v1/raw_password/password/reset` to reset wrap(kB).

 ___Parameters___